By Andres Roberto-Bexar Co. Foot:

 The Bexar Co.
-Foot is a soccer blog that reports on news and features from the world of soccer and around the Web with a special attention to the local soccer scene.
-The comments of Bexar Co.
-Foot are his own and do not necessarily reflect those of the Crocketteers Supporters Group.
+Foot soccer blog will report on news and features from the world of soccer and around the Web with a special attention to the local soccer scene.
+See more articles at http://bexarcountyfoot.com/